-Although slums are poverty enclaves, not all families that live in slums are poor, nor all the urban poor live in slums (Perlman (2010)).
-Access to urban infrastructure, especially water and electricity distribution, has improved in slums in the last two decades, and nowadays are not markedly different from other areas of the city (Vianna (2008)).
-Yet, social inequalities are still persistent.
-According to Neri (2010), in 2007-2008 earnings and education amongst the slum inhabitants were significantly lower in comparison to the earnings and education levels found among non slum inhabitants (average earnings were 49 percent lower, while years of education were 3.5 lower amongst slum dwellers).
+Although slums are poverty enclaves, not all people in favelas are poor and not all the urban poor live in favelas (Perlman (2010)).
+Access to urban infrastructure, especially water and electricity distribution, has improved a lot in slums in the last two decades and nowadays are not markedly different from other city areas (Vianna (2008)).
+But social inequalities are still persistent.
+In 2007-2008, slum habitants earned 49 percent less than other city habitants and have an average of 3.5 years less education than other city areas (6.4 years of study versus 9.9) (Neri (2010)).

-3.1.3 Rio de Janeiro municipal education system
+3.2.2 Rio de Janeiro municipal education system

 The municipal administration is the main elementary school provider in Rio de Janeiro.
-The municipal system is one of the largest in Brazil, comprising 1,063 elementary schools and 550,000 students.9 First to fifth graders, which are the focus of our analysis, correspond to 46 percent of the students enrolled in the system.10 There are no school districts in the city and students can choose any school to attend.
-Some schools have more demand than others, which implies that some students do not end up in their first school choice.11 The public school network is complemented by the private system, although private coverage is low among poor students.
-Only 2.5 percent of slum inhabitants
+The municipal system is one of the largest in Latin America, comprising 1063 elementary schools and 550,000 students.
+First to fifth graders, which are the focus of our analysis, correspond to 46 percent of the students in the system.
+There are no school districts in the city and students can choose any school to attend.
+Some schools have more demand than others, which implies that some students do not end up in their first school choice.
+The public school network is complemented by the private system, although private coverage is low among poor students.
+Only 2.5 percent of slum inhabitants attend private schools, while 12.7 percent of other city inhabitants study in the private system (Neri (2010)).